FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/t_st_LDAPHomeFolders/_index.md

     "title": "LDAP home folders",
     "linkTitle": "LDAP home folders",
     "weight": "300"
-}You can define entries in the *Home Folder* page that <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses to set the home folder (`fdxHomeDir` attribute) for an LDAP user when the attribute is not set by the other actions listed in <a href="../c_st_ldap_logins#LDAP" class="MCXref xref">LDAP logins</a>.
-If there is an entry for the user's user class or for all users, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses the configured prefix.
-For example, if the prefix is `/home/users/partners` and the user name is `suplco`, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> set the home folder to `/home/users/partners/suplco`.
+}You can define entries in the *Home Folder* page that {{< SecureTransport/componentshortname  >}} uses to set the home folder (`fdxHomeDir` attribute) for an LDAP user when the attribute is not set by the other actions listed in <a href="../c_st_ldap_logins#LDAP" class="MCXref xref">LDAP logins</a>.
+If there is an entry for the user's user class or for all users, {{< SecureTransport/componentshortname  >}} uses the configured prefix.
+For example, if the prefix is `/home/users/partners` and the user name is `suplco`, {{< SecureTransport/componentshortname  >}} set the home folder to `/home/users/partners/suplco`.

-When <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> is running under Windows, you can use a local file path, such as `D:\home\users\partners` or a UNC path for a share such as `\\NAS2\home\users\partners`.
-The permissions for the share must permit the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool service, which runs on Windows with a local system user as its owner, to create the folder.
-If the permissions granted for the share are not sufficient to create the subfolder for the LDAP user’s home folder, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> refuses the connection.
+When {{< SecureTransport/componentshortname  >}} is running under Windows, you can use a local file path, such as `D:\home\users\partners` or a UNC path for a share such as `\\NAS2\home\users\partners`.
+The permissions for the share must permit the {{< SecureTransport/componentshortname  >}} Administration Tool service, which runs on Windows with a local system user as its owner, to create the folder.
+If the permissions granted for the share are not sufficient to create the subfolder for the LDAP user’s home folder, {{< SecureTransport/componentshortname  >}} refuses the connection.

 > **Note:**
 >